-The pain and suffering of drug addiction is not just felt by the addict themselves; it is also felt by the family as well.
-The shame, guilt, fear and anger felt by family in their concern about a loved one’s drinking and/or drug use creates a significant and sometimes unbearable burden.
+The pain and suffering of drug addiction are not just felt by the addict themselves; it is also felt by the family as well.
+The shame, guilt, fear, and anger felt by the family in their concern about a loved one’s drinking and/or drug use creates a significant and sometimes unbearable burden.
 The disease of addiction can twist the love and willingness of family members to help into enabling behaviors that further perpetuate the cycles of addiction.

 Learn About the Disease of Addiction

 Families of loved ones who are struggling with addiction need to understand the dynamics of addiction as a disease.
 Realizing that addiction is a chronic and progressive disease will help family members understand their loved one isn’t a bad person but a sick person in need of treatment and intervention.
 Family members can educate themselves on the many facets of addiction by attending twelve-step meetings (Al-anon, Alateen, etc.) and counseling.

 Another way the family can help the addict is by providing financial support.
 Money is the lifeline for the addict to continue their use.
 Financial support can take many forms including paying bills, buying groceries, and paying rent among others.
 While money may be given to the addict with the best intentions, the addict themselves will use those funds to procure drugs and alcohol.
 By cutting off financial support, the addict may be forced to realize the consequences of their actions, may go through withdrawals and may seek treatment.

 Focus On Your Own Life

 The consequences of a loved one’s addiction pull attention away from the individual responsibilities that each family member has in their own lives.
 Therefore, another way that family can help an addict is to turn away from focusing on the addict and renewing their energies with their own day-to-day living.
 While on the surface it may not look like it, putting the focus back into individual and family responsibilities may force the addict to examine how their actions and behaviors impact their own life.